-- Maintain Drop off locations 60% of budget -80% access rate - 2 recycling days in each County =Spring & Fall= 4 events - HHW event every year - Fairs, Festivals and outreach to residential and commercial via flyers, radio, paper and social media - Battery Collection at All Libraries - 1 staff & 1 AmeriCorps Volunteer (\$12,000/year) - Grants when available for educational materials and programs, equipment & tire collections. - Grants for Health Departments & Sheriff's Offices for Enforcement and clean ups - Community Clean up Grant Funds to Townships & Villages - Expand & Renovate Sutton Road Recycling Center-=Drop-off & CHARM for materials - Disaster Debris Assistance
+- Maintain Drop off locations - 2 recycling days in each County =Spring & Fall= 4 events - HHW collection event every year or develop a new program - Attend fairs, festivals and do outreach to residential and commercial via flyers, radio, paper and social media - Continue battery collection at all libraries - Solicit grants when available for educational materials and programs, equipment & tire collections. - Seek grants for Health Departments & Sheriff's Offices for Enforcement and clean ups - Offer community clean up grant funds to townships & villages - Expand & Renovate Sutton Road Recycling Center-=Drop-off & CHARM for materials - Commercial & Industrial Sector Reduction and Recycling Programs - Disaster Debris Assistance - Upgrades to the Sutton Road Recycling Center and add additional materials to be collected and recycled.

-Level 2 priorities are programs or projects which will be focused as opportunities present themselves and partners, funding and staffing are gained.
+Level 2 priorities are programs or projects which will be focused as opportunities and partners present themselves, and funding and staffing are gained.

-- Add Education/Outreach Staff

-- Compost

-- Multi-Family Unit Recycling

-- Move Out-Move In on Campuses

-- Tourist Cabin Outreach

-- School Recycling

-- Help Develop Model Contracts for communities and Commercial entities

-- Large Event/Venue Recycling

-- HHW Collection Year-Round at Recycling Centers

-- Collection of Tires Year Round
+- Add Education/Outreach Staff - Expand Compost - Inform Multi-Unit Family owners and residents of options to recycle - Assist with partners on Move Out-Move In on campuses - Develop strategies for tourist cabin outreach - Assist and expand school recycling - Help develop model contracts for communities and commercial entities - Create programs or assist Large Events/Venue Recycling - Collection of Tires Year Round